Vision for an Ecologically Sound Platte River Basin (VESPR)

 - Focuses on building social and ecological resilience in the Platte River Valley and major tributaries

-Platte River management should be implemented in a manner that meets the needs of multiple water users, ensures ecological integrity and functionality, supports the natural hydrograph with higher flows as well as base flows, and values wet meadows and lowland prairies as critical components for landscape-level conservation.
+Platte River management should meet the needs of multiple water users, ensure ecological integrity and function, support the natural hydrograph with higher flows as well as base flows and value wet meadows and lowland prairies as critical for land conservation.

 Operationalizing Resilience: VESPR

-Public support and buy-in are critical in order to achieve the scale of management that is needed to safeguard the multiple benefits that Platte provides to various user groups (e.g., agricultural, recreation, and municipal interests).
-It is also critical that a long-term vision with identified solutions for the entire Platte River ecosystem is equitably developed and embraced by stakeholders and communities within all three Platte Basin states.
+Public support and buy-in are critical to achieve the scale of management needed to safeguard all benefits the Platte River Basin provides various user groups (e.g., agricultural, recreation and municipal interests).
+Stakeholders and communities within all three Platte Basin states should equitably develop and embrace a long-term vision with solutions for the entire Platte River ecosystem.

-The Vision for an Ecologically Sound Platte River Basin (VESPR) was formed to build a dynamic governance structure where trust, collaboration, and shared outcomes drive landscape-scale management of natural resources in the Platte using science-based decisions.
-This effort is unique in scale and scope and will work in parallel with other ongoing conservation efforts within the Platte River Valley and its major tributaries.
+The Vision for an Ecologically Sound Platte River Basin (VESPR) was formed to build a dynamic governance structure in which trust, collaboration and shared outcomes drive natural resources management in the Platte River Basin using science-based decisions.
+This effort is unique in scale and scope and will work in parallel with other conservation efforts within the Platte River Valley and its major tributaries.

 Goals of VESPR